invertedv/testGo/docs/index.md

 goMortgage is an app that builds mortgage forecasting models.

 What aspects of mortgage performance can be modeled?
 Really, anything you can think of.
-The software is agnostic about its target and features.
+The software is agnostic about the model target and features.
 Think of it as a flexible framework for model building.

-goMortgage takes a text file (*.gom) you create which specifies all aspects of the modeling process from building datasets to model assessment.
+goMortgage takes a text file (*.gom) you create to specify all aspects of the modeling process from building datasets to model assessment.

 Since goMortgage is open source, goMortgage can be modified to suit your needs.